return to main page

 Keep your puppy looking and smelling great with these products:

-• The Coat Handler - mix 25% CH/75% water in a spray bottle and spray on before brushing
+• Coat Handler Conditioner - mix 25% CH/75% water in a spray bottle and spray on before brushing

 • Crown Royale Detangling Spray - perfect for keeping puppy fluff from snarling and for grooming spayed/neutered britches that tend to matt easily.